-Location OverviewExpolore the San Juan Islands by sail
+Location OverviewA Day Sailing in the San Juan Islands

 The San Juan Islands sit between Whidbey Island, Vancouver Island, and the Canadian mainland, at the meeting point of the Salish Sea and the Strait of Juan de Fuca.
 This archipelago of forested islands, narrow channels, and protected anchorages has long been traveled by water, first by Coast Salish peoples and later by fishermen, traders, and curious sailors like us!